VitroidFPV/vitroidfpv.com/modules/articles/guides-fpv-dictionary.md

 * ###### RTF:
 Ready to Fly - A wider term used to describe a "kit" or a complete package that contains most, if not everything you need to fly, in one box

+* ###### AUW:
+All Up Weight - The weight of the drone with everything on it - drone, battery, HD camera, and so on

+* ###### Dry Weight:
+The weight of the drone without the battery, HD camera, and other accessories

+* ###### Batt:
+Battery - The power source of the drone.
+Most often a [LiPo](#lipo) battery

+* ###### LiPo:
+Lithium Polymer - A type of battery that is used in most drones.
+It's a rechargeable battery that has a high energy density, and is able to provide a lot of current.
+But they're also pretty volatile, and need to be handled with care

+* ###### LiHV:
+LiPos tested to not explode when charged to 4.35V per cell.
+4.35V allows for a wider voltage range, and offers more high-end performance, but at the cost of a shorter lifespan

+* ###### Li-Ion:
+Lithium Ion - Similar to [LiPo](#lipo) batteries, with a higher capacity, but lower discharge rate.
+They're mostly used to power goggles, radios, or high-efficiency long-range drones

 * ###### Bando:
 An abandoned building that is used as a flying spot

+* ###### Mode 1/2/3/4:
+Unlike the modes listed above, these are used to describe the stick layout on a radio

+## Flight Modes
+Toggleable modes in flight controller firmware that change the behavior of the drone in one way or another

+* ###### Arm:
+Allows the PID loop to run, and the motors to spin.
+Requires many safety checks to be passed before it can be activated

+* ###### Prearm:
+Needs to be enabled before the arm mode can even be activated.
+An extra layer of safety, I'd strongly recommend setting it up, ideally on a switch that's on the opposite side of your Arm switch, such that it requires both hands to be on your radio

+* ###### Acro:
+Acrobatic mode - A flight mode where the position of the sticks directly corresponds to the rate of rotation of the drone.
+It's the most common flight mode, and the one you'll be flying in most of the time.
+In Betaflight (and other derived firmwares) it's the default behavior, one which other flight modes will override when activated

+* ###### Acro Trainer:
+Acro mode, but with end limits past certain angles if you don't want to do flips and rolls.
+Not a bad way to transition from angle mode to acro

+* ###### Angle:
+A flight mode where the drone will self-level, and the position of the sticks will directly correspond to the angle of the drone, much similar to DJI-style drones, of course without the fancy stabilzation

+* ###### Horizon:
+A mix of Acro and Angle where the drone will switch from angle to acro when the sticks are pushed past a certain point.
+It's a bad mix of the two, and you should not use it.
+If you really want something easier than acro, just stick to angle

+* ###### Headfree:
+A flight mode where the drone will always fly in the direction it was in when this mode was activated, regardless of the following direction changes.
+Only useful for [LOS](#los) flying, and even then it's mostly a last resort

+* ###### 3D:
+Allows the motors to reverse thrust in flight, allowing for upside-down or backwards flight.
+Hard to learn, but will be sure to look cool

+* ###### Air Mode:
+A modifying flight mode that runs the PID loop even when the throttle is at 0.
+It's used to keep the drone stable in the air, and is usually enabled by default.
+Only disable it when it's causing issues - tinywhoops sticking to walls

+* ###### Turtle Mode:
+A nickname for Flip Over After Crash, a flight mode that allows you to flip your drone over after a crash.
+It's usually activated by disarming, enabling turtle mode, and arming again.
+This reverses your yaw/pitch/roll controls, to quickly flip the drone over

+* ###### Beeper:
+Uses either the motors, a standalone buzzer/beeper, an LED strip or a combination of those to make the drone emit a sound or a light pattern.
+It's most useful to find a lost drone

+* ###### Pit Mode:
+Runs the VTX at its lowest possible power, or turns it off completely.
+Useful for changing your VTX settings without blasting everyone around you with your video feed

+* ###### Paralyze:
+"Paralyzes" the drone upon activation until it's power-cycled.
+Useful for preventing the drone from doing anything on accident if crashed at a race for example

+* ###### GPS Rescue:
+Uses GPS to return the drone to a home position set upon arming.
+With the improvements in Betaflight 4.4, it's a good way to get your drone back if you lose video feed, or if you're just lost.
+In INav it should work across all the major versions

+* ###### Launch Control:
+Tilt the drone forward without it taking off, and when you push the throttle it will take off at the angle you got it to

 ## "Classes" of drones